miasvanklei/Gentoo-overlay/README.md

    * llvm-libunwind is used as replacement for libgcc_eh (unwinder)
    * compiler-rt is used as replacement for libgcc (lowlevel builtins)
  * c library
-   * musl, glibc does not compile/work with clang and probably never will completely
+   * musl, glibc does not compile/work with clang and probably never will.

 # Organization
  * portage: contains package.* for my system, probably only applies to me.
  * portage/patches: contains patches for fixing compilation of ebuilds in gentoo repo